-In 1957, following a lengthy community debate, the firefighter work week was reduced from 72 to 56 hours, which it still is today as firefighters work 24 hours on duty and the next 48 off.
+In 1957, following a lengthy community debate, the firefighter work week was reduced from 72 to 56 hours.
 Two more fire stations were added in 1960, bringing the total to seven.
 Three more were constructed in the 1970s and 1980s, including the Airport Fire Station, which was established in 1981.

 No call for paramedic service went unanswered during or after this transition, and in 1985, the department, now known as the Eugene Fire & Emergency Medical Services Department, was honored as the recipient of the prestigious NAEMT national "Paramedic Service of the Year" award.

 In the mid-1990s, the Fire & EMS Department was briefly consolidated with the Police Department in a combined Department of Public Safety, but the two departments were separated again in 1997.